johnsiilver/boutique/docs/README.md

 The third is more difficult.
 Changes are routed through **Actions**.
 **Actions** trigger **Modifers**, which also must be written.
-The concepts take a bit to understand and you have to be careful to not mutate the data when writing **Modifier(s)**.
+The concepts take a bit to understand and you have to be careful not to mutate the data when writing **Modifier(s)**.
 This adds a certain amount of complexity.
-But once you get used to the method in the madness, the code is easy to follow.
+But once you get used to the method, the code is easy to follow.

 ## Where are some example applications?

 You can find several example applications of varying sophistication here:

-IRC like chat server/client using websockets: http://github.com/johnsiilver/boutique/example/chatterbox
+IRC like chat server/client using websockets with a sample terminal UI.
+Welcome back to the 70's:
+http://github.com/johnsiilver/boutique/example/chatterbox

 Stock buy/sell point notifier using desktop notifications: